 Search achieved a key milestone in the development of our Critical Rare Earth District in SE Labrador.
-The successful drill program on the Deep Fox property has allowed Search to publish a mineral resource estimate, to the 100m interval.
-We expect to provide an updated Preliminary Economic Assessment ("PEA") that will look to optimize the mining and processing using both Deep Fox and Foxtrot material as a source feed.
+The successful drill program (Phase 1 and 2) on the Deep Fox property has allowed Search to publish a mineral resource estimate, to the 100m level; a Phase 3 drill program is planned to provide a resource estimate to the 200m level - expected to be the depth of an open pit at Deep Fox.
+We expect to provide an updated Preliminary Economic Assessment ("PEA"), once the Phase 3 drill program is complete, that will look to optimize the mining and processing using both Deep Fox and Foxtrot material as a source feed.